jingkunqiu/jingkunqiu.github.io/README.md

 My doctoral research focuses on limit theorems, high dimensional statistical inference, and statistical theory for climate change studies.

 I am actively seeking a postdoctoral position in mathematical statistics and related fields.
-Any leads, information, or advice would be greatly appreciated.
+Any leads, information, and/or advice would be greatly appreciated.

 Email: jkqiu@stu.pku.edu.cn